Grace and Frankie: Casting

 Casting announcements began in June 2014, with Martin Sheen cast in the role of Robert, Grace's husband.
 The following month, Sam Waterston was cast in the role of Sol, Frankie's husband.
 June Diane Raphael and Baron Vaughn were then added to the cast, with Raphael cast in the role of Brianna, Grace and Robert's elder daughter, who rebels against Grace's decorum.
 Vaughn signed onto the role of Nwabudike, Frankie and Sol's son.
 Shortly afterwards, Ethan Embry and Brooklyn Decker were cast in the remaining roles on the series.
 Embry joined in the role of Coyote, Frankie and Sol's recovering drug-addicted son, while Decker signed onto the role of Mallory, Grace and Robert's younger daughter.
 In October 2015, it was announced Sam Elliott would appear in the second season as Grace's love interest.
-In April 2017, it was reported Lisa Kudrow will appear in the fourth season as Sheree, Grace's manicurist.
+In April 2017, it was reported Lisa Kudrow would appear in the fourth season as Sheree, Grace's manicurist.
 In February 2018, the same day as the fifth season was commissioned, RuPaul was confirmed to appear in the fifth season as a rival of Grace and Frankie.
 Dolly Parton was confirmed to appear in a guest starring role in the final season, making it a full reunion of the cast of 9 to 5.
+Parton ultimately appeared in a cameo in the final episode.